The Ontario Forest Birds at Risk (OFBAR) program aims to balance forest management goals and species conservation goals.

-The forests of southern Ontario are home to the Acadian Flycatcher, Cerulean Warbler, Louisiana Waterthrush, and Prothonotary Warbler, four of the rarest breeding forest birds in Canada.
-All four species breed in the interiors of mature deciduous and mixed forests.
-OFBAR monitors all four target species’ breeding populations on private and public land in the Carolinian region of southwestern Ontario, as well as Cerulean Warbler populations in the Frontenac Arch region of eastern Ontario.
+The forests of southern Ontario are home to the Acadian Flycatcher, Cerulean Warbler, Louisiana Waterthrush, Prothonotary Warbler, and Red-headed Woodpecker, five of the rarest breeding forest birds in Canada.
+All five species breed in the interiors of mature deciduous and mixed forests.
+OFBAR monitors all five target species’ breeding populations on private and public land in the Carolinian region of southwestern Ontario, as well as Cerulean Warbler populations in the Frontenac Arch region of eastern Ontario.

 The Carolinian region describes an ecological area that runs southwest of Toronto towards the southern tip of Ontario.
 Carolinian forests have some of the highest biodiversity of flora and fauna in Canada, with many species being unique to only that part of Canada.
 Forest fragmentation and habitat loss are a significant concern in the region because it contains about 25% of Canada’s human population.
 Historically, 80% of the region was covered with forest, but now only 11% remains, and only 2% of the remaining forest is considered forest interior (Larson et al. 1999).
 Forest interior is defined as an area of the forest that is 100 m or more from any forest edge.

-All four of the above at-risk forest birds can be found breeding in the Carolinian region.
+All fiof the above at-risk forest birds can be found breeding in the Carolinian region.
 The OFBAR program conducts annual occupancy and point count surveys to monitor trends of their breeding populations in southwestern Ontario.
-OFBAR also searches for and monitors nests of the four Species at Risk to determine their productivity.
+OFBAR also searches for and monitors nests of the five Species at Risk to determine their productivity.
 Conducting population surveys and determining nest success for these species allows the program to understand their population changes in southwestern Ontario.

 The OFBAR program completes forest health risk surveys in both publicly and privately-owned woodlots.
 Forest health risks are identified as: invasive species and tree disease risks (e.g., garlic mustard and beech bark disease), human-related risks (e.g., forestry activity), and natural risks (e.g., stream erosion and dried forest wetlands).
 These surveys are completed for two reasons: first, to determine if the identified forest health risk causes a potential risk to the target at-risk birds; and second, to inform landowners of ecological risks to their woodlot.